5T33Z0/Clover-Crate/OC2Clover/README.md

 The most relevant sections for converting a OpenCore config to Clover and vice versa are: "ACPI", "Device Properties", "Kernel and Kext Patches" and "Quirks", which will be covered here.

 ## ACPI
 In general, you can use the same SSDTs (.aml) in Clover as in OpenCore.
-But since Clover has a lot of built-in DSDT Patches, some of then (and accompanying renames required to make them work in OC) are unnecessary.
+Since Clover does not inject ACPI Tables in Windows, they don't require the if OSI Darwin method.
+Some SSDTs which are required by OpenCore are not necessary in Clover since they are included as ACPI fixes, which are injected during boot.

 ### ACPI > Add
 Following is an incomplete list of .aml files not needed in Clover, since it provides DSDT `Fixes` for them: